Aravind-Jalda/interview-prep/Python/python-q&a.md

 ---

 ## 1. Why Python is used in DevOps?
-Python is simple and powerful for automation.
+Python is simple and powerful for automation...
 It is used for scripting, API calls, file handling, and automation tasks.

 ---